1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

         As an example: So let's say you want to lubricate your bike chain and use WD-40 to do so, you'll basically *wash away* the existent lubrification  which is inside the chain - therefore the chain will be worn out pretty quick.
 You'll also harm the sealings.
 If you don't believe me, make a little test by yourself: take an air baloon, pump it up, spray WD-40 onto it and wait..

 ### V Slot Wheels Position
-The wheels are leading the bed onto the aluminum profile in the middle.
+The wheels are leading the x-axis gantry along the z-axis aluminum profile.
 They run in the V-slot of the z-axis profiles and therefore they should sit in a good position.
 Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.
-You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
-Not all of the wheels have eccentric nuts though as the picture above shows.
+You can adjust the roller tension by turning the eccentric nut of the wheel which moves the wheels either towards or away from the aluminum profile.
+Not all of the wheels have eccentric nuts though as the picture above shows, only the two wheels (one at each side) which are facing the inner side (towards the bed) do have an eccentric nut.

+??? example "Adjusting the Wheels: Special 'Trick'"

+    However, you might face the problem that you just can't get all of the three wheels at each side to touch the aluminum frame as they should.
+So if you need to adjust the position of the wheels using the eccentric nuts, you might encouter the problem that e.g. the inner wheel and the lower wheel on the outside may sit in the v-slot really nice, but that the third wheel (the upper one on the outside in this example) isn't even touching the aluminum and can be spinned in the air.
+Whatever you'll try with the eccentric nut of the wheel of the inside (because there's only this one), you won't be able to achieve that all of the three wheels touch the aluminum and sit in the slot like they should.
+    So - what to do?
+    Well, there's a trick: you have to loosen the two hexagon socket screws which are holding the Y-shaped metal plate (where the wheels are mounted onto, at the backside so to say) against the aluminum frame of the x-axis gantry.
+Dont take them out (!), just loosen them a bit.
+Then you can adjust the position of the wheels by using the eccentric nut again because now the metal plate can move a bit and you can adjust it's position towards the aluminum frame of the x-axis gantry.
+    It's even better to drive up the x-axis gantry all the way to the top first and secure it with some zipties or velcros.
+Then lower the gantry again until the weight is held by the zipties (make sure the distance between the x-axis and the upper plastic x-frame is pretty much the same though, so that the gantry is horizontally leveled).
+By doing so you'll take off the weight from the wheels and it'll be easier to adjust their position.
+After you're done with adjusting the position of the wheels, tighten up the screws of those metal plates again, drive up the gantry a bit again until the zipties are hanging around freely and then cut them off.
+(Pictures are about to come soon.)

 ??? example "V-Slot Wheels Maintenance"